Altinn/altinn-studio-docs/content/app/getting-started/copy-app/_index.en.md

 ---
-title: Copy app in Altin Studio
+title: Copy app in Altinn Studio
 linktitle: Copy app
 description: How to make a copy of an application in Altinn Studio
 weight: 150